microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_yammerdeviceusageuserdetail.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get user detail about Yammer device usage.
+Get details about Yammer device usage by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Yammer device usage](https://support.office.com/client/Yammer-device-usage-b793ffdd-effa-43d0-849a-b1ca2e899f38).